strongbrewio/strongbrewio.github.io/_posts/2018-04-13-Redux-best-practices.md

 The nice thing about this approach is that we use some kind of messaging bus.
 However, I mostly like to keep it simple and abstract Redux away as much as possible.
 Therefore I don't use @ngrx/effects and only use Redux to update pieces of state and consume theses pieces.
 Some part of me believes that Redux shouldn't be used to perform backend calls nor decide when to optimistically update.
 I usually tackle optimistic updates [this way].(https://blog.strongbrew.io/Cancellable-optimistic-updates-in-Angular2-and-Redux/).

 That being said, I wouldn't call my approach a best practice, but it is a best practice to really think about which way we want it.

+## Conclusion

+We learned a lot!
+Once again, the best practices explained in this article are based on personal experiences and projects we have worked on.
+These are practices that work for us.
+They are not meant to be seen as the only way of doing things.